 To initiate a civil lawsuit for sexual abuse, victims are only required to be willing to provide sworn testimony regarding the details of the sexual abuse or assault.
 This testimony can be reinforced by additional evidence, such as medical records demonstrating physical injuries resulting from the assault.
 Moreover, testimony from other witnesses who can attest to the factual aspects of the case may also be presented.

-One thing that is important to remember is that even if criminal charges are not pursued or do not result in a conviction, survivors can still file a civil lawsuit to seek justice and financial compensation.
-Civil cases offer an essential path for survivors to reclaim power, seek accountability, and obtain resources to aid in their recovery.
+One thing to remember is that even if criminal charges are not pursued or do not result in a conviction, survivors can still file a civil lawsuit to seek justice and financial compensation.
+Civil cases offer an essential path for survivors to reclaim power, seek accountability, and obtain compensation to aid their recovery.

 Going After Third Parties in West Virginia Sex Abuse Lawsuits